How to Bridge the Holiday Season into Recurring Donors

-2 min read ✭ Today’s post will highlight 3 steps your organization can take to turn holiday giving into recurring donors and predictable revenue.
+2 min to read ✭ Today’s post will highlight 3 steps your organization can take to turn holiday giving into recurring donors and predictable revenue.

 The data is clear, a recurring donor has a 5 to 6X higher lifetime value than a one-time donor.
 The predictability of strong recurring giving and what that can mean for your organization cannot be overlooked as we enter the holiday year-end giving season, which is a major time for donor acquisition.
 Organizations that capitalize on year end and roll it into more recurring giving really thrive.